-Here at Procom, 2018 marks our 40th year in business, and that time has marked a profound explosion in how technology has shaped recruiting.
+Here at Procom, 2018 marked our 40th year in business, and that time has marked a profound explosion in how technology has shaped recruiting.
 In the early years, paper resumes ruled, and at one point, even faxing felt revolutionary.
 Yet today, after auditioning over 50 commercial products in the last 12 months, we have formed a decent appreciation of the challenges the current generation of AI solutions face.

 Change is relentless and organization's need to think it through.
 Today, recruiters have countless paths to source and qualify great candidates, automate necessary but low value work and drive better service to clients.
 AI methods will undoubtedly be an expanding part of the professional recruiter toolset, but the vision of full AI recruiters parsing applicants and making the ultimate hiring determination is a distant promise.
 At least for now.

 The Voice of Talent: Return to the Office Report

 Procom recently surveyed over 1,000 knowledge workers to discover how and where they prefer to work as offices re-open across North America.

 The Voice of Talent Report offers actionable insights into what workers expect in relation to mandatory vaccinations, remote work preferences, The Great Resignation, COVID-19 safety measures and more.